bacterial-genomics/wf-assembly-snps/README.md

 To run the workflow, replace `INPATH_DIR` with the path to a directory of assembly files you want to analyze.
 Replace `OUTPATH_DIR` with the path to a directory to store analysis results.
 The workflow will create this directory, or add/overwrite files in it if it already exists.

-Run with Singularity (Aspen users use this command):
+Run with Singularity:
 ```
 nextflow run -profile singularity main.nf --outpath OUTPATH_DIR --inpath INPUT_DIR
 ```
-Run with Docker (not for Aspen users):
+Run with Docker:
 ```
 nextflow run -profile docker main.nf --outpath OUTPATH_DIR --inpath INPUT_DIR
 ```